C Concierge Documentation

 • Injection scan: incoming bodies are truncated to 1000 chars, then a fast classifier checks for instruction-override patterns.
 Rejected messages skip the entire pipeline (no rule matching, no reply).

 • Billing: only the AI reply step deducts a credit; static Canned responses are free, and embeddings/intent matching/safety classification are free.
 Deduction happens before the AI call (optimistic), restored on any failure path.
-Free monthly grant of 100 credits per tenant.
+Operators can grant credits to a specific tenant from the management panel.

 Persona safety queue